-The Aurora Borealis can be observed in places far north, from Alaska to Finland.
-Norway, Sweden, and Finland are the most popular places in Europe because they’re easy to reach, and the chances of seeing the Northern Lights are high.
+The Aurora Borealis can be observed in places far north in the Arctic Circle, from Alaska to Finland.
+Norway, Sweden, and Finland are the most popular places in Europe because they’re easy to reach, and the chances that you see the Northern Lights are high.

-Tromso, Norway is generally considered the best place in the world to see the Aurora Borealis.
+Tromso, in Northern Norway, is generally considered the best place in the world to see the Aurora Borealis.
 It’s in the center of the aurora zone, and it offers the highest chance that you’ll actually see the spectacular natural phenomenon.
-Even when the aurora activity is low, chances that you can see it from Tromso at very high.
+Even when the aurora activity is low, the chances that you can see it from Tromso at very high.

-The latitude of 69.6° N is right in the middle of the Aurora oval, and the polar night means that aurora sometimes show s up at 5 PM.
+The latitude of 69.6° N is right in the middle of the Aurora oval, and the polar night means that the aurora sometimes shows up at 5 PM.
 However, nothing is guaranteed – the polar night in Tromso is generally from later November to late January, which means that the sun never rises during this period.
 Yes, Northern Lights will sometimes appear at 5 PM, but they might not appear at all due to high precipitation.
-It either rains or snows in Tromso almost every day in December, which actually decreases your chance of seeing the Aurora Borealis – you need a dark and clear sky, after all.
+There is snow and cloud cover in Tromso almost every day in December, which actually decreases your chance of seeing the Aurora Borealis – you need a dark and clear sky, after all.

 If you’re in Norway only for a few days, your best bet to see the Northern Lights is to join a tour.
 Northern Lights tour guides are exceptionally skilled at reading weather forecasts to figure out when and where it’s most likely that the phenomenon will appear.
-Joining a tour is great for people who don’t have a car and don’t want to rent one, since you’re provided with transportation to and from the observation spot.
+Joining a tour for a Northern Lights hunt is great for people who don’t have a car and don’t want to rent one, since you’re provided with transportation to and from the observation spot.

 We’d highly recommend going on a Northern Lights chase with an experienced guide if you’re on your own in Norway.
 It eliminates the need for planning, reading forecasts, comparing KP indices, and renting a car.
 But the tours are expensive – it’s usually anywhere from $150-200 per person, and it might not make sense if you’re traveling with a large group of people.
 So, check out some tips on chasing the Northern Lights!